 Is speeding actually a problem in Hong Kong?

 To outsiders, Hong Kong is a fairly compact city, lacking the long open stretches of road seen in countries like Canada, the US, Australia, and even parts of Europe.
 Anyone who has driven on these roads in these countries knows that in many cases the posted speed limit is more of a general recommendation than a strict limit.
-But is this the case in Hong Kong where traffic is almost all urban in nature meaning slow moving traffic jams and less space to really put the pedal to the metal?
+But is this the case in Hong Kong?

 Spend any time driving on the roads here and it is pretty clear that people here speed just as much as anywhere else it just might not be as fast overall as in other locations.
-In fact, according to the Hong Kong Police, in the first half of 2016 there were 110,365 recorded cases of speeding (tickets issued).
+In fact, according to the Hong Kong Police, in the first three quarters of 2020, there were 185,936 recorded cases of speeding (tickets issued).

 How do the police ticket speeders?

-With nearly 4 times more tickets issued for speeding than any other type of traffic issue you can bet that the Hong Kong Police take speeding seriously and it's not uncommon for drivers to see officers out with laser guns, speed cameras, and even radar guns flagging drivers for going over the speed limit.
+With nearly 4 times more tickets issued for speeding than any other types of traffic issues, you can bet that the Hong Kong Police take speeding seriously and it's not uncommon for drivers to see officers out with laser guns, speed cameras, and even radar guns flagging drivers for going over the speed limit.

 By law, any driver caught going over the speed limit will be ticketed based on how fast they were going.
 Generally speaking, speeders going: